 Housing

-This draft policy is designed to help allocate approximately $1.9 million dollars that the City has available to fund single‐family housing projects that promote housing affordability and down payment assistance to purchasers of single‐family homes who qualify based on income in comparison to the median for the County in which the dwelling resides.
-This policy also proposes to allocate a small amount ($200K) toward single‐family home rehabilitation in an existing program run by the CDA.
+The City of Whitewater is Proud to say that the Affordable Housing Policy was passed.
+A copy of the Policy can be found here!
+This policy is designed to help allocate approximately $1.9 million dollars that the City has available to fund single‐family housing projects that promote housing affordability and down payment assistance to purchasers of single‐family homes who qualify based on income in comparison to the median for the County in which the dwelling resides.
 The main purpose of the policy as designed is to create new, affordable single-family housing and then provide some assistance for qualifying homebuyers to purchase and live in those dwellings.

-Please feel free to contact City Manager John Weidl at jweidl@whitewater‐wi.gov or 262‐473‐0104 with any questions, comments, or concerns.
+Please feel free to contact the Economic Development Director, Mason Becker, at mbecker@whitewater‐wi.gov or 262‐473‐0148 with any questions, comments, or concerns.

 Walworth County Housing Authority